 PepsiCo's food and beverage products are sold around the world.
-Our six global divisions make and distribute diverse product portfolios, drive innovation and deliver Performance with Purpose, our goal to position PepsiCo for long-term, sustainable growth by aligning what is good for our business with what is good for society and the planet.
+Our six global divisions, either independently or in conjunction with third parties, make, market, distribute and sell a wide variety of food and beverages in our diverse product portfolio, drive innovation, and are focused on delivering Performance with Purpose - our goal to position PepsiCo for long-term, sustainable growth by aligning what is good for our business with what is good for society and the planet.

 Today, after decades of new product innovation, partnerships and strategic acquisitions, PepsiCo’s diversified portfolio of iconic beverages are enjoyed all over the world.
-PAB offers 14 billion-dollar brands that span carbonated soft drinks, juices and juice drinks, ready-to-drink teas and coffees, sports drinks, and bottled waters – enough choices to satisfy a wide range of consumer taste, occasion, and lifestyle in the Western Hemisphere.
+NAB offers 11 billion-dollar brands that span carbonated soft drinks, juices and juice drinks, ready-to-drink teas and coffees, sports drinks, and bottled waters.

-First created as a refreshing and energizing tonic, today Pepsi-Cola is one of the world’s most iconic and recognized consumer brands.
+First created as a refreshing and energizing tonic in 1989, today Pepsi-Cola is one of the world’s most iconic and recognized consumer brands.

-In 1991 PepsiCo entered into The Pepsi Lipton Tea partnership, a joint venture with Unilever that manufactures, markets and sells ready-to-drink iced teas in the United States.
-The partnership includes a complete portfolio of iced teas for every occasion, including Lipton Iced Tea, Pure Leaf Iced Tea and Brisk Iced Tea.
+PepsiCo entered into The Pepsi-Lipton Tea partnership, a joint venture with Unilever, in 1991.
+The partnership includes a complete portfolio of ready-to-drink iced teas for every occasion, including Lipton Iced Tea, Pure Leaf Iced Tea and Brisk Iced Tea.

 North American Coffee Partnership

-Founded in 1994, the North American Coffee Partnership is a joint venture between Pepsi-Cola North America and a subsidiary of Starbucks Coffee Company.
-The partnership manufactures, markets and sells ready-to-drink coffee products, including Frappuccino, Starbucks Doubleshot, Doubleshot Energy + Coffee and Starbucks Refreshers.
+The North American Coffee Partnership was founded in 1994 and is a joint venture between Pepsi-Cola North America and a subsidiary of Starbucks Coffee Company.
+The partnership manufactures, markets and sells ready-to-drink coffee products, including Frappuccino, Starbucks Doubleshot, Starbucks Iced Coffee, Starbucks Refreshers and Starbucks Iced Espresso Classics.

 For more information on the PepsiCo Americas Beverages portfolio visit: www.PepsiCoBeverageFacts.com

 In 1932, C.E.
 Doolin entered a small San Antonio cafe and purchased a bag of corn chips.
-Little did he dream this savory chip would become one of the nation's most popular snacks.
 Mr. Doolin learned the corn chips manufacturer was eager to sell his small business, so Mr. Doolin purchased the recipe, began making Fritos corn chips in his mother's kitchen and sold them from his Model T Ford.